 Abra Johgart is now the lab assistant for the Archaeology Crew after graduating from Warren Wilson College in spring 2011.
 She has been on the crew since fall of 2008.
 Her favorite part about archaeology is working outside in ninety degree heat all day long in the summer, getting muddy water splashed in her face and the day her hands finally toughen up enough that the blisters go away.
 She also enjoys the more relaxing parts of life like watching sci-fi movies.

 Fern Hoffmann joined the crew in the spring of 2013, roped in after taking David's Field Methods class.
-She is a junior studying history with a minor in traditional music.
+She is a senior studying history with a minor in traditional music.
 Her favorite thing about archaeology so far is the excitement of bringing history to life.
 She enjoys participating in living history, sailing tall ships, reciting Shakespeare while alone, and eating any kind of vegan food.